Exit interview: Methods for conducting exit interviews

-Face to Face interviews
+Face to Face interview

-Historically, this has been the primary method for conducting Exit Interviews (79% of organisations), although this is changing rapidly.
+Historically, this has been the primary method for conducting exit interviews (79% of organisations), although this is changing rapidly.
 These face to face meetings are usually conducted internally by a human resources professional or manager, or in rare cases, by an external consultant.

+Benefits

-Benefits: The main benefit of this method is that completion rates tend to be high, as long as the interview is conducted by a relevant and suitably skilled professional (external consultant, HR professional or indirect manager).
+The main benefit of this method is that completion rates tend to be high, as long as the interview is conducted by a relevant and suitably skilled professional (external consultant, HR professional or indirect manager).
 In addition, departing employees have a personal experience which may cause them to speak more positively about the company (affecting their 'employer brand') after they leave.
-Also, if Interviewers are well trained, the content can be well structured and checked in real time to ensure accuracy of data, especially concerning reasons for leaving.
+Also, if interviewers are well trained, the content can be well structured and checked in real time to ensure accuracy of data, especially concerning reasons for leaving.
 This method also allows high quality data to be collected from people whose literacy skills are not good.

+Disadvantages

-Disadvantages: The disadvantages of this method are that the feedback is rarely captured in a way that allows reporting on trends with more than a third of organisations using this method having no reporting tool attached to their exit data.
+The disadvantages of this method are that the feedback is rarely captured in a way that allows reporting on trends with more than a third of organisations using this method having no reporting tool attached to their exit data.
 If conducted by an external consultant, this method can be expensive.
 It's also sometimes the case that the human resources professional who might conduct the interview, could be part of the employee's reason for leaving (e.g. I was overlooked in the pay review while on parental leave and my HR person wouldn't return my calls).
 This would mean that the employee is unlikely to be honest if that HR professional was conducting the exit interview.
 Unfortunately very few organisations (20%) provide any training on exit interviewing so the quality is often highly variable.
 In addition, this method is the most expensive if outsourced.

 Telephone interviews

-Exit Interviews conducted by telephone are becoming more common (41% of organisations) and are the most effective method of Exit Interviews.
+Exit interviews conducted by telephone are becoming more common (41% of organisations) and are the most effective method of exit interviews.